calmm-js/partial.lenses/README.md

 ##### <a name="inverse"></a>[`L.inverse(isomorphism)`](#inverse "L.inverse :: PIso a b -> PIso b a")

-`L.inverse(iso)` returns the inverse of the given isomorphism.
+`L.inverse` returns the inverse of the given isomorphism.
 Note that this operation only works on isomorphisms.

 For example: